-With reference to activity 8.1, Annex II of the Climate Delegated Act provides DNSH criteria with respect to three other objectives: adaptation to climate change, sustainable use and protection of water and marine resources, transition to a circular economy.
-With regard to the data processing activity, as it is carried out through data centres owned by third parties, in the absence of sufficient elements to allow a full assessment of compliance with the criteria, the Group considers, in accordance with a conservative and prudent approach, that the activity is not aligned with these criteria.
+EVALUATION OF DNSH CRITERIA FOR CCM OBJECTIVE: Annex I of the Climate Delegated Act provides for DNSH criteria against three other objectives: climate change adaptation, sustainable use and protection of water and marine resources, transition to a circular economy.
+With regard to the data processing activity (8.1 CCM), as it is carried out through data centres owned by third parties, in the absence of sufficient elements to allow a full assessment of compliance with the criteria, the Group considers, in accordance with a conservative and prudent approach, that the activity is not aligned with these criteria.